nordic-rse/nordic-rse.github.io/content/events/2024-in-person-conference/Code_of_Conduct.md

 #### Anonymous Report

-You can make an anonymous report here:
+You can make an anonymous report here: https://nordicrse.wufoo.com/forms/z5zh7d61domtah/

 We can't follow up an anonymous report with you directly, but we will fully investigate it and take whatever action is necessary to prevent a recurrence.

 #### Personal Report

 You can make a personal report by:

- * Contacting any member of the Code of Conduct committee [LINK TO LIST OF EMAILS]
+ * Contacting any member of the Code of Conduct committee
+    * Aurélie Vancraeyenest: aurelie.vancraeyenest@csc.fi
+    * Viitanen Essi: essi.viitanen@aalto.fi
+    * Krejci Ondrej: ondrej.krejci@aalto.fi
  * Contacting any conference organizer [HOW TO IDENTIFY IN EVENT?]
+ * Contacting any member of the [Nordic-RSE board](/about/governance/)

 When taking a personal report, organizers will ensure you are safe and cannot be overheard.
 They may involve other event staff to ensure your report is managed properly.